Artibonite (department): Etymology

-The name L'Artibonite is derived from the Artibonite River the longest river on the Quisqueya island.
-L'Artibonite is derived from the Taino word Ja'tibonicu' meaning The Great High Place of the Sacred Waters.
+The name L'Artibonite is derived from the Artibonite River, the longest river on Hispaniola.
+L'Artibonite is derived from the Taino ja'tibonicu meaning "Great High Place of the Sacred Waters."
 Under Toussaint's administration of the island, the department was known as Toussaint's Department.

 History

 Taino Period

 During that period the actual department seats between the three casicas of Marien, Maguana, and Xaragua.
 The border between those chiefdoms is assumed to be the Artibonite River.
 Although the department's capital Gonayibo is believed to have been part of the Xaragua chiefdom.

 Haitian traditional stories talk about the Taino Queen leaving annually followed by her nitaino her main city of Yaguana to go to Gonayibo and thus is the origin of Haitian Rara traditions.

 Some Taino settlements in the departments are Gonaibo, Amani-y, the caves of Dondon and archeological places have been found in the Cote-des-Arcadins area.